Individual Tax Return Preparation

 Small Business Owners and Rental Properties

-Most rental property or small business owners can expect to pay between $500 to $700 for tax preparation which includes August and November financial tune-ups.
-If you are both a landlord and a business owner, you can expect our fee to be on the higher end of our range (with a referral for a psych eval – just kidding).
+Most rental property or small business owners can expect to pay between $900 to $1,100 for tax preparation.
+If you are both a landlord and a business owner, you can expect our fee to be on the higher end of our range above (with a referral for a psych eval – just kidding).
 A lot of small business owners and rental property owners miss out on tax deductions for not knowing how to position themselves correctly.
 For example, deducting travel expenses to and from your rental.
 Or the optimized way to deduct cell phones, mileage and home offices.
-Please click on the buttons below for more information on rental property tax preparation and small business tax preparation-
+Please click on the buttons below for more information on rental property tax preparation and small business tax preparation… also check out our Tax Patrol Services which includes tax planning!

 Expats and Ex-patriates